Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>PL Kernels</summary>

 ### PL Kernels
-In addition to kernels operating in the AI Engine-ML array, this design specifies two kernels to run on the PL region of the device (written in HLS C++), `lenet_kernel` and `dma_hls`.
-Note the `dma_hls` kernel is brought into the design during the Vitis kernel compilation whereas the `lenet_kernel` is only brought in later in the Vitis link stage because the kernel is pre-packaged.
+In addition to kernels operating in the AI Engine-ML array, this design specifies two kernels to run on the PL region of the device (written in HLS C++), `lenet_kernel`, and `dma_hls`.
+Note: The `dma_hls` kernel integrates into the design during the Vitis kernel compilation, whereas the `lenet_kernel` is only brought in later in the Vitis link stage, because the kernel is pre-packaged.

 The `dma_hls` kernel is an IP, which contains `dma_mm2s` and `dma_s2mm`. `dma_mm2s` reads data from a memory-mapped AXI4 interface and writes it to an AXI4-Stream interface. `dma_s2mm` reads data from an AXI4-Stream interface and writes it to a memory-mapped AXI4 interface.
 The kernel specifies the following pragmas: